zikula/core/src/docs/en/dev/plugins.rst

 Zikula Plugin System
 --------------------

-The Zikula plugins system is based on the Zikula_EventManager system.
+The Zikula plugins system is based on the Symfony\Component\EventDispatcher\ContainerAwareEventDispatcher system.

 Plugins can be used for a diverse number of purposes.
 For example they could be as simple as to register a class namespace, or add some plugin search paths for